Hampton & Richmond Borough F.C.: Stadium

-The seating stand behind the goal at Beveree Stadium is named after Alan Simpson, known for co-writing Steptoe & Son, who was the president of Hampton & Richmond Borough Football Club for nearly 50 years.
+The seating stand behind the goal at Beveree is named after Alan Simpson, known for co-writing Steptoe & Son, who was the president of Hampton & Richmond Borough Football Club for nearly 50 years.

 The nickname

 The club is nicknamed the Beavers and there is some debate as to its origins.
 The ground is known as Beveree – after the nearby house from whose grounds it was originally part of – and it lies adjacent to Beaver Close, which would seem to suggest as to where the tag originates although Beaver Close was built after the ground.

 Following the renaming of the club from Hampton to Hampton & Richmond Borough, occasionally 'come on the Borough' is heard but generally, the fans prefer 'Beavers' to anything else, which is reflected in the naming of the club's youth group as the 'Hampton Beavers' and the supporters sometimes referring to themselves self-deprecatingly as the 'Beaver Patrol'.
 An alternative and somewhat humorous chant often heard emanating from the crowds behind the home goal is 'Up the Beavers'.